spritewidget/spaceblast/README.md

-# spaceblast
+# SpaceBlast

-A demo game for SpriteWidget.
+A demo game for [SpriteWidget](https://spritewidget.com).
 Showcases most features of SpriteWidget.
-Tested with Flutter 1.0.

 ## Getting Started

-To run this project, clone it, then cd into the project folder and do
+Try it out online [here](https://spritewidget.com/spaceblast) or clone it and run it like you run any Flutter app:

+    flutter create .
     flutter run